Cardiganshire Short Mat Bowling Association

 - Two points will be awarded for each game won and one point for each draw.
 This makes a total of 8 points available during a match.

-- All games shall be played to WSMBA rules and should be covered, where possible, by an official umpire.
+- All games shall be played to WSMBA rules (Download a copy) and should be covered, where possible, by an official umpire.
 (Rule books are available from the County Treasurer)

-- League matches shall start at 19.30 and no later than 20.00 p.m.
+- League matches shall start at 7.30 p.m. and no later than 7.45 p.m., unless agreed in advance between the captains when a 7.00 p.m. start time is allowed.
 No player shall participate if arriving after this deadline unless the opposing team captain has been notified.
 Such player can be given an additional 15 minutes and must play in the second half of the match.

 - Visiting teams shall have the choice of mats.
 Only two mats to be available for league games.
 No player to be allowed on the mats until commencement of play.